RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/simple_metric_InteractionGraphSummaryMetric_type.md

 -   **packer_palette**: A previously-defined PackerPalette to use, which specifies the set of residue types with which to design (to be pruned with TaskOperations).
 -   **scorefxn**: Name of score function to use
 -   **skip_pose_reconstruction_info**: If true, then this metric only stores a summary of the interaction graph.
 If false (the default), then it stores both the interaction graph summary and full information for reconstructing the pose.
 False by default.
+-   **filename**: If this value is not empty, we will dump the IG summary to a file during calculation and simply return the filename as the return string.
+This results in a large amount of information being written directly to disk by each process.
+This will perform variable substituion on the "{rand}" substring such that "path/to/{rand}.txt" will result in something like "path/to/5748295.txt".
+The number will be different for each call so you can re-use the same metric without overwriting previous results.

 ---